ThE-GuRU-07/TinDog/README.md

 # TinDog
-A Professional Front End website
+A Professional Front End website developed using basic HTML and CSS